spencer-wegner/pThree/README.md

 **How to build, run, test, etc.:**

+Unfortunately we did not have time to upload our project to a server so here are the steps that you need to follow.

 Hello, there are just a few things you need to do to get our project working on your localhost.
 First, lets call the path "pThree/project_files/integration/usingExpress" "base" because we'll use it a lot.